President’s response to Zondo Commission’s State Capture report must be followed by decisive action

 8 February 2019 State of the Nation Address 2019: Time to Get Serious About Economic Crime An important focus of President Ramaphosa’s second State of the Nation Address (SONA) was on the Commissions of Inquiry that have the potential to finally tackle high level corruption in the private…

-Tebogo Tshwane | Mail & Guardian |16 Nov 2018 The widespread looting and corruption by the Gupta family and its associates were enabled not only by political individuals but also by banks and other financial sector institutions, which aided the illicit activities of the family’s network of businesses.
-This is according…
+The widespread looting and corruption by the Gupta family and its associates were enabled not only by political individuals but also by banks and other financial sector institutions

 Like many South Africans, I hear a lot about the growing “lawlessness” in SA.
 The strongest proponents are often people who have emigrated.
 It is mentioned in many contexts, but it is increasingly used at home and abroad to criticise corruption in government.
 Isn’t it sad, the story generally goes,…